Sports Development and Performance Program

 - Introducing Senior School students to high performing female athletes for workshops and guest speaker experiences

-Why we created the SDPP program?
+Why did we create the SDPP program?

 This program was designed to combat some of the current trends for girls in sport, including addressing the key barriers to that are currently responsible for declining sport participation rates.
 The Suncorp Australian Youth & Confidence Research 2019 highlighted the following results: